Shohail786/19110188_Assignment2/README.md

 #### The assignment is on the Face Recognition using the Eigenfaces.
 It uses the dimensionality reduction and linear algebra concepts.
 PCA (Principal Component Analysis) is a dimensionality reduction technique which uses Eigenvalues and EigenVectors to reduce the dimensionality.

 #### There are 450 images.
 These images are divided into train and test images.
 There are 405 train images and 45 test images.
+The dataset is taken from the Caltech Faces dataset.

 #### These are the steps: